 Disclosure – SCM (SocialCafe Magazine) was provided FREE product(s) to complete this review.

-The Short Seller book is perfect for ages 8 to 12, with 256 pages and it’s available from May 2013.
+Let’s Hear It For Almigal is perfect for ages 3 to 7, with 32 pages and it’s available from April 2012.

 Disclosure – SCM (SocialCafe Magazine) was provided FREE product(s) by the above mentioned company or their PR Representative to complete this review.
 All of the opinions are strictly of the SCM (SocialCafe Magazine) and SCM (SocialCafe Magazine) staff and no one else.
 The opinions are honest and not influenced by the monetary compensation in any way.